shuai-xu/velox4j/README.md

 </repositories>
 ```

-NOTE: The released Jar is built with x86-64 CPU + Centos 7 operating system.
+NOTE: The released Jar is built with x86-64 CPU + CentOS 7 operating system.
 Which means
 it may not work (say, crash when you use it) as expected on different platforms, especially on
 Linux distributions with lower versions of glibc.